videlais/Unofficial-Ink-Cookbook/index.md

 title: Home
 ---

-# Unofficial Ink Cookbook
+# Unofficial ink Cookbook

-Interested in using [Ink](https://www.inklestudios.com/ink/) to make narrative games and other interactive projects?
-You've come to the right place!

-The *Unofficial Ink Cookbook* is a collaboration between [Dan Cox](https://github.com/videlais) and [Taylor Howard](https://github.com/KentonTaylorHoward) to create an open textbook on GitHub for students and hobbyists alike to learn Ink.
+The *Unofficial ink Cookbook* began as a collaboration between [Dan Cox](https://github.com/videlais) and [Taylor Howard](https://github.com/KentonTaylorHoward) to create an open textbook on GitHub for students and hobbyists alike to learn ink.
+It was originally shared online in early 2020.

+In 2021, Dan Cox worked on the first textbook on ink, *Dynamic Story Scripting with the ink Scripting Language* (2021), and Taylor Howard finished his dissertation using ink named *Critical Modding: A Design Framework for Exploring Representation in Games* (2021).

+In 2025, work was done to help update the materials for a 2.0 version with interactive examples and notes on advanced patterns.

 ## View Online